Carnegie Mellon University

 Areas of Interest

-Anthony I. (Tony) Wasserman is a Professor of Software Management Practice at Carnegie Mellon Silicon Valley, and the Executive Director of the Center for Open Source Investigation at CMU-SV.
+Anthony I. (Tony) Wasserman is a Professor of Software Management Practice and the Executive Director of the Center for Open Source Investigation at CMU-SV.
 He also serves as a Director of the Open Source Initiative (opensource.org)

-As Founder and CEO of Interactive Development Environments, Inc. (IDE) from 1983-1993, Tony built IDE to $25M in revenue, earning it a place on the Inc. 500 list and making IDE a recognized leader in computer-aided software engineering.
-As CEO, he raised venture funding, created international subsidiaries, and contributed to the architecture of IDE's innovative Software through Pictures (StP) software modeling environment.
+As Founder and CEO of Interactive Development Environments, Inc. (IDE) from 1983 to 1993, Tony made IDE a recognized leader in computer-aided software engineering with its innovative Software through Pictures (StP) software modeling environment.

-Dr. Wasserman earned his Ph.D. in computer sciences from the University of Wisconsin - Madison and his B.A. in mathematics and physics from UC Berkeley.
+He earned his Ph.D. in computer sciences from the University of Wisconsin–Madison and his B.A. in mathematics and physics from U.C.
+Berkeley.